 Freezing chickpeas really is a simple task.
-You're probably thinking that it's just too much trouble and you'll just buy them in cans.
+You are probably thinking that it is too much trouble and you'll just buy them in cans.

 I did that for a while until some disconcerting facts began to emerge.
-Firstly, if you read the label, all sorts of crap has been added; sugar and salt too.
-And now there's disturbing evidence that the plastic that is used to line the cans causes cancer.
+Firstly, if you read the label, all sorts of chemicals have been added; sugar and salt too.
+And now there is disturbing evidence that the plastic that is used to line the cans causes malignant-disease.

-I keep asking myself if I'm becoming a health nut neurotic, but, no, I don't want to increase the risk of getting cancer; it's already quite high enough.
-And in any case chickpeas are a lot cheaper if you process them yourself.
+I keep asking myself if I am becoming a neurotic, but, no, I do not want to increase the risk of getting tumours and autoimmune-diseases; it is already quite high enough already in my family.
+And in any case chickpeas are a quarter of the price if you process them yourself.

 We use them as an alternative form of protein, adding them to our beef

-and mutton stews, and soups, for our authentic hummus recipe, seen above,
+and mutton-stews, and soups; and for our authentic hummus recipe, seen above,

 and for making low GI bread.
 I also use them for thickening for our green chilli, for example, instead of refined cornstarch.

-I'm as sad as the rest of you about the research concerning red meat; up to a point you can have your cake and eat it; by adding plenty of vegetables and salads to your dinners.
+I'm as sad as the rest of you about the research concerning red-meat.
+Up to a point you can have your steak and eat it; by adding plenty of vegetables and salads to your dinners.

 Otherwise they take a long time to cook.

 You start off by locating dried chickpeas, or garbanzo-beans as they are sometimes called; that incidentally may be the most difficult part of the process.
 I purchase at least half a dozen packets at a time.